 “Our students are gaining real-life experience working with an interprofessional team, administering vaccines, reviewing health histories, providing teaching to vaccine recipients and monitoring recipients for adverse effects of the vaccine,” said Cindy Berry, professor and clinical education and community partnerships director.
 “This is a once-in-a-lifetime learning experience but also an opportunity for our students to serve a health care community who have been through so much this past year.”

 More recently, Samford’s vision for interprofessional education shifted to real-world implementation when the university conducted its first on-campus COVID-19 vaccination clinic on March 26.
 Led by the nursing, pharmacy and public health schools, 33 students and four faculty volunteers teamed with residence life, public safety and business services to administer the Pfizer SARS-CoV-2 vaccine to employees and at-risk students following guidelines established by the Alabama Department of Public Health (ADPH).
 The vaccination clinic was made possible through an affiliation with Encompass Health Lakeshore.

 The university is planning another 400-dose clinic on April 30, following guidelines for vaccine recipients as stipulated by the ADPH.
 Looking ahead, Samford continues to pursue vaccination opportunities for all Samford students as ADPH guidelines allow.

 Planning and Perseverence

-Over the summer months, the university utilized a collaborative process for making important decisions about operations with representatives from across campus and throughout the community working together to develop comprehensive plans to Bring Back the Bulldogs.
+Over the summer months, the university utilized a collaborative process for making important decisions about operations with representatives from across campus and throughout the community working together to develop comprehensive plans to campus protocols.